Professional Studies Building, Room 350

 SPEC 700 Adults with Learning Disabilities (3 Credits)

-SPEC 700 Adults with Learning Disabilities (3) Learning Disabilities present lifelong challenges.
+Learning Disabilities present lifelong challenges.
 Problems and issues of employment and education at the post-secondary level that face adults with learning disabilities are the focus of this course.
 Biographies of adults with learning disabilities are studied.
 Topics include characteristics of adults with learning disabilities as well as issues relating to assessment, employment, public policy, and the justice system.
 This course is designed to be a mid-program course in the Master’s degree program in Special Education with the Learning Disabilities Teacher Consultant Certification.
 It is also designed to be a prerequisite for Practicum in Learning Disabilities III: Adults.
-Pre-requisites: SPEC 600: Introduction to Learning Disabilities; SPEC 672: Physiological and Psychological Learning Factors in the Education of Individuals with Disabilities.

 SPEC 702 Cognition, Motivation, and Instructional Practice (3 Credits)

-Core developmental issues, assessment techniques and practical instructional strategies are studies in the context of various learning theories and theories of motivation.
+Core developmental issues, assessment techniques and practical instructional strategies are studied in the context of various learning theories and theories of motivation.
 Candidates study appropriate and inappropriate uses of tests and test results, interpret assessment data, apply learning theories and determine appropriate instruction.
-Course Pre-Requisite(s): SPEC 605, 600, 606, 640, 675 and Department permission required.